petronio/infra/README.md

     ├── resilio_password
     ├── resilio_username
     └── server

 ```

 AWS authentication is handled with an `awscli` profile.

 If you intend to use the `dns_master` role, keep in mind that aside from pointing the nameservers to your `dns_slave` server at your registrar, you'll need to generate a DS record from the automatically generated keys with `dnssec-dsfromkey` and add it to your registrar for DNSSEC to validate.
 The keys are located at `/var/named/` on the master and end with `.key`.

+Since Cloudflare is doesn't have a method to restrict API tokens to edit specific records, only complete zones, we use a secondary domain managed by `dns_master` to handle the SSL certificate challenges.
+For the present configuration the secondary domain is `coelho.dev`, so you can run a search & replace for that.

 With the exception of the above, you should just do a search & replace for `petroniocoelho.com`, `petroniocoelho_com`, and any server names you'd like to change.
 No need to worry about IP addresses, nothing is hard coded with the exception of the Hetzner network & subnet (which are also easy to change).
 Disable any of the ansible playbooks that you don't want to use from `all.yml` and you should be good to go.